Container Limit Ranges

 Click OK to finish setting limit ranges.

-Go to Basic Info in Project Settings, and you can see default limit ranges for containers in a project.
+Go to Basic Information in Project Settings, and you can see default limit ranges for containers in a project.

-To change default limit ranges, click Manage Project on the Basic Info page and select Edit Resource Default Request.
+To change default limit ranges, click Manage Project on the Basic Information page and select Edit Resource Default Request.

 Change limit ranges directly in the dialog and click OK.